 When it comes to choosing one of the many available models, you have to take many aspects into account.
-Deciding which VR glasses are best will depend on how you want to use them.
+Deciding which VR headsets are best will depend on how you want to use them.

 Virtual Reality – Something gamers have been dreaming of since the first generation was released in the early 80s.
 Films like Tron and numerous science fiction novels made the VR concept appealing to many gamers a long time ago.

 For a long time, however, implementation seemed like a distant reality.

 This is because complex technology is necessary to create a fully immersive experience.
 This only became available in recent years thanks to breakthroughs in processor performance and screen technology at affordable prices.